 Threat Hunting Guide

-How to Detect TCP Retransmission Storms in PCAP
+How to Diagnose TCP Storms and Packet Loss

 The Challenge: The "Sea of Red" in Wireshark